30+ smartphone apps you should delete before 2021

 Subscription-based apps you hardly use

-Finally, 2020 saw many of us sign up for more subscription service than we probably ever thought we would.
+Finally, 2020 saw many of us sign up for more subscription services than we probably ever thought we would.
 After all, if you’re stuck inside during lockdown, you need something to pass the time, right?
 But as the year comes to a close, many of us might not realize that we are paying for app subscriptions that we hardly use.
 Maybe we even signed up for free trials that converted over to paid subscriptions a long time ago, and have forgotten about them.

 That’s why it’s a good idea to take a look at all the apps on your phone and determine which are still costing you a monthly subscription fee you may have forgotten about.
 Apps to keep an eye out for include streaming apps such as Disney Plus, Netflix, Hulu, and Crunchyroll; news and productivity apps like Apple News Plus, Evernote, Microsoft 365 (aka Microsoft Office), and Todoist; and dating apps such as Hinge and Match.
 (After all, why keep paying for a dating app subscription if it’s not safe to go out to meet up with people?)
 If you still have subscriptions to these apps but hardly ever use them, cancel the subscription, delete the app, and pocket the savings.